R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 > Root password: `Born2becute` (§)<br>
 > Re-enter password to verify: `Born2becute` (§)
 - Remember to store this and all passwords in a safe location.
+- Root password should comply with all the restrictions listed in the pdf document.
 - Checking the `Show Password in Clear` option is very helpful.
 > Full name for the new user: `Roger Torrent` (§)<br>
 > Username for your account: `rtorrent` (§)
 - As per instructions, an account with the user's 42 login **must** be present.
 > Choose a password for the new user: `Born2berootrt` (§)<br>
 > Re-enter password to verify: `Born2berootrt` (§)
+- Again, comply with the password policy.

 #### A.2.g Configure the clock